Ion trap: Equations of motion

 By Newton's laws of motion, the above equation represents the force on the ion.
 This equation can be exactly solved using the Floquet theorem or the standard techniques of multiple scale analysis.
 The particle dynamics and time averaged density of charged particles in a Paul trap can also be obtained by the concept of ponderomotive force.
+In this case, the average trajectory is called "secular motion", and is superimposed by an oscillation at frequency $\Omega$ but with small amplitude called "micromotion".